 Too Much Sugar?

+Kombucha is brewed from sweetened tea and the recipe contains a cup of sugar per gallon of tea.
+Understandably, some people worry about the sugar content.
 During the fermentation process, the beneficial colony of bacteria consumes most of the sugar, so it has minimal effect on blood sugar.
-The sugar is simply the food for these beneficial bacteria and the beneficial acids, enzymes and probiotics are a result of the fermentation.
+The sugar is simply the food for these beneficial bacteria and the beneficial acids, enzymes, and probiotics are a result of the fermentation.

 Caffeine and Alcohol?